Washington Mortgage Calculator with Taxes & Insurance

 What is the property tax rate in Washington?

-What is the median home price in Washington?
+What is the median home value in Washington?

-The median home price in Washington is $630,000 as of January 2026.
+The median home value in Washington is $603,303 as of 2026-06-01.
 Prices vary by location - Seattle and Spokane typically have higher prices than rural areas.

 Are there first-time homebuyer programs in Washington?